 Sick day management for insulin pumps

-• The following advice relates to days when you are unwell with using an insulin pump
+• Looking after your diabetes when you are unwell (and using an insulin pump)

 When your child is sick, their blood glucose levels (BGLs) may be high or low due to illness.
-Blood Ketone Levels (BKL) may also rise and these need to be actively managed.
+Ketone levels may also rise and these need to be actively managed.

 Insulin amounts may need to be reduced if your child is not eating or eating less.
 However, insulin is NEVER stopped.